-20. DEPOSITS WITH LICENSED BANKS
+19. DEPOSITS WITH LICENSED BANKS

-The deposits with licensed banks of the Group bear effective interest rates ranging from 2.30% to 3.10% [2013: 2.30% to 3.15%] per annum and mature within one year.
-Deposits amounting to RM14,853,576 [2013: RM27,968,244] are pledged for bank borrowings granted to the subsidiaries (Note 24).
+The deposits with licensed banks of the Group bear effective interest rates ranging from 8.00% to 8.75% (2014: 2.30% to 3.10%) per annum and mature within one year.
+Deposits amounting to RM399,294 (2014: RM14,853,576) are pledged for bank borrowings granted to the subsidiaries (Note 23).
 As such, these deposits are not available for general use.

-21. NON-CURRENT ASSETS HELD FOR SALE
+20. NON-CURRENT ASSETS HELD FOR SALE

 On 4 December 2014, Eweny Chemicals Sdn.
-Bhd., a wholly-owned subsidiary of the Company, has entered into sale and purchase agreements with third party to dispose of leasehold land.
+Bhd., a wholly-owned subsidiary of the Company, has entered into sale and purchase agreements with third party to dispose of a leasehold land which was classified as property, plant and equipment.
 Property, plant and equipment that are expected to be recovered primarily through sale rather than continuing use are classified as held for sale.